Memory Usage

 max_queued_recordsproperty.
 This should be large enough to hide the latency of communication, but small enough to avoid wasting memory.
 The default of 1,000,000 limits the memory used by a connector to 1 GB for input records that average 1 kB in size.
 This is ordinarily a good compromise, but it can be too high if records are very large or if there are many input connectors.
 In those cases, reduce the values.The web console shows the total number of records buffered across all connectors, which is also exposed as the

 records_input_bufferedmetric.
 The number of bytes buffered is exposed asrecords_input_buffered_bytes.
-The number of records and bytes buffered by individual connectors are exposed asinput_connector_buffered_recordsandinput_connector_buffered_records_bytes, respectively.Some input connectors can use substantial additional memory, beyond that needed to buffer records, for their internal operations.
+The web console also show the number of records and bytes buffered by individual connectors, which are also exposed asinput_connector_buffered_recordsandinput_connector_buffered_records_bytes, respectively.Some input connectors can use substantial additional memory, beyond that needed to buffer records, for their internal operations.
 This is particularly true of the Kafka input connector.
 These connectors report their additional memory use as

 input_connector_extra_memory_bytes. -